edunseng/python-oop-hangman/README.md

 |Milestone | Description|
 :----------|:-----------|
-`Select a word`| Select a random word from list of words `Guess a letter`|Ask the user for input and verify it.
+`Choose a word.`| Choose a word at random from the provided list of words.
+`Attempt to guess a letter`|Prompt the user for input and validate it.
-`Perform checks`| Check if the guess is in the word and decide what happens, if it's a hit or a miss.
-How does it affect the players remaining lives and the unique letters in the word.
+`Conduct necessary checks`| Determine the outcome by checking if the guess is correct or incorrect, and adjust the player's remaining lives accordingly.
+Additionally, update the count of unique letters in the word.
-`Build the gameflow` | Decide when the game is won or lost.
-Also decide How to hide the word and reveal hits.
-Finally how to report the current status and draw the stick figure.
+`Develop the gameflow` | Establish the conditions for winning or losing the game.
+Implement a strategy to conceal the word and unveil successful guesses.
+Lastly, provide a report on the current progress and display the stick figure.

 #### Milestone 1.
-Select a word
+Choose a word.
 ---
 To randomly select a word, we created a list of words and used Python's random library to choose a word from the list.
 Alternatively, the list of words can be read from a file.
 >